Icinga/icinga2/doc/6-advanced-topics.md

 A sample config part can look like this:

     /**
- 	* Load cluster-library and configure Cluster-Listener using CA-files */ library "cluster" object ClusterListener "cluster" {
+     * Load cluster library and configure ClusterListener using certificate files */ library "cluster"

+    object ClusterListener "cluster" {
       ca_path = "/etc/icinga2/ca/ca.crt",
-    		cert_path = "/etc/icinga2/ca/icinga-node-1.pem",
+      cert_path = "/etc/icinga2/ca/icinga-node-1.crt",
+      key_path = "/etc/icinga2/ca/icinga-node-1.key",
       bind_port = 8888,
-    		peers = [ "icinga-node-1", "icinga-node-2" ]
+      peers = [ "icinga-node-2" ]
     }

-Peers configures the direction used to connect multipe nodes together.
+Peers configures the direction used to connect multiple nodes together.
 If have a three node cluster consisting of

 * node-1
 * node-2
 * node-3

-and node-3 is only reachable from node-2, you have to consider this in your peer configuration
+and `node-3` is only reachable from `node-2`, you have to consider this in your peer configuration

 ### Configure Cluster Endpoints